Language which conveys meanings that are interpreted imaginatively rather than literally

 An apostrophe, in figurative language, is the direct address to an absent person, object, or abstract idea.
 An apostrophe is often used to begin a poem to establish the primary subject or mood.
 It is also a way for the author to use personification to clarify a complex idea, or to bring any character into the work.
 One of the most well-known examples of apostrophe is in Shakespeare’s The Tragedy of Macbeth where Macbeth’s dagger comes to life, personifying his own conscience as he prepares to slay King Duncan.
 Macbeth, both terrified and mesmerized, says, “Is this a dagger which I see before me / The dagger toward my hand?
 Come, let me clutch thee! / I have thee not, and yet I see thee still.”

 Identifying figurative language is an important skill students must acquire and use in order to understand and appreciate the layers of meaning an author will set out for a short story, novel, or poem.
-Using a template like the ones below, have students locate as many figurative language elements as possible in the work being analyzed, and have them create a visual depiction of that figurative language being used.
+Being able to distinguish their utility is also important when writing your own pieces.
+Using a template like the ones below, have students locate as many elements as possible in the work being analyzed, and have them create a visual depiction of the language being used.